Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 "Ingredients not in array" Single string instead of array Wrap in square brackets

-"Instructions must be HowToStep" Plain text instructions Use HowToStep objects
+"Instructions must be HowToStep" Plain text instructions Use HowToStep objects in array

 Advanced Recipe Schema Strategies